Fractionism

-Fractionism (Angolan Portuguese: fraccionismo), also called Nito's group or nitism (Angolan Portuguese: nitismo), and self-called MPLA Action Committee — FAPLA-People Unit, was an Angolan political movement with an orthodox communist nature, led by Nito Alves, former leader of the People's Movement for the Liberation of Angola (MPLA).
+Fractionism (Angolan Portuguese: fraccionismo), also called Nito's Group or Nitism (Angolan Portuguese: nitismo), and self-called MPLA Action Committee — FAPLA-People Unit, was an Angolan political movement with an orthodox communist nature, led by Nito Alves, former leader of the People's Movement for the Liberation of Angola (MPLA).

 Fractionism was a movement of dissent from the MPLA, organized after Angola's independence, in opposition to President Agostinho Neto.
 He launched an attempted coup d'état in Luanda on May 27, 1977.
 The movement failed due to poor planning of the actions to take power, the lack of a clear objective in front of the popular masses and the military support to the State apparatus provided by the troops of the Cuban Armed Forces, who had been carrying out Operation Carlota in Angolan territory since 1975.

 Despite the failure of the Factionist movement, the attempted coup d'état of May 27, 1977 promoted profound structural changes in the MPLA party and the Angolan State, such as the official adoption, by both, of the Marxist-Leninist ideology until 1990.

 Description

 Fractionism culminated in the attempted coup d'etat on 27 May 1977 against Agostinho Neto, led by a leading figure of the MPLA (Movimento Popular de Libertação de Angola), Nito Alves, who was in power since the country's independence.
-The movement had the support of the OCA (Organização dos Comunistas de Angola), but was suppressed with the help of Cuban military.
+The movement had the support of the Communist Organization of Angola but was suppressed with the help of Cuban military.
 An estimated 18,000 followers (or alleged followers) of Nito Alves were killed in the aftermath of the attempted coup, over a period that lasted up to two years.